 To ship perishable products with dry ice, you need to package them properly.
 The packaging involves the use of Styrofoam and large cardboard boxes.
 The purpose of packing it differently is to slow down the sublimation process of carbon dioxide.

 During the shipping process, the goods will be under lots of pressure, and it may cause them to rupture.
-To prevent that from happening, here’s a step-by-step process of shipping dry ice with FedEx.
+Here’s a step-by-step process of shipping dry ice with FedEx to prevent that from happening.

 Things you need; A Styrofoam container, cardboard/wooden/plastic box, gloves.